 Plasticisers are substances which are added to brittle materials to make them soft, flexible and elastic.
 Phthalates are a common group of plastics.
 They are used in soft PVC, for instance in toys, food packaging wrap, floor coverings, hoses, seals or floor coverings.
 Some phthalates have hormone-like properties and are classified as reprotoxic.

 Because of their health risks the use of some phthalates has been greatly restricted since early 2015 and may only be used with special authorisation.
 Many phthalates and their substitutes are nevertheless still in use.

 Phthalates are degraded relatively quickly in the body.
 Their metabolites are traceable in urine.
-GerES V is tracking the concentrations of metabolites from more than different phthalates (e.g. DEP, BBzP, DnBP, DiBP, DEHP) in the urine of children and adolescents.
-A few phthalate substitutes such as DINCH and DPHP will also be tracked since their use is becoming more and more common.
+GerES V tracked the concentrations of metabolites from more than ten different phthalates (e.g. DEP, BBzP, DnBP, DiBP, DEHP) in the urine of children and adolescents.
+A few phthalate substitutes such as DINCH and DPHP were also be tracked since their use is becoming more and more common.

 Parabens in urine

 Parabens are used primarily as preservatives in foods, medicines and cosmetic products.
 Parabens in cosmetics are taken up through the skin whereas oral absorption is the common path for food and medicines.
 Animal tests have shown that several parabens act similarly to hormones.

 Short and long-chained and branched parabens were being tracked in the urine of children and adolescents.

 Parabens in urine (Murawski et al. 2020)

 Cotinine in urine

 Tobacco smoking is still widespread in Germany.
 Second-hand smoke contains more than 70 pollutants and is inhaled involuntarily by non-smokers.
 Passive smoking in childhood is associated with a wide range of health problems and increases the risk of various diseases such as bronchitis and asthma.